Johnson M., Jackson R., Guillaume L. et al.

 Journal of Public Health: 2011, 33(3), p.
 412–421.

 Unable to obtain a copy by clicking title?
 Try asking the author for a reprint by adapting this prepared e-mail or by writing to Dr Johnson at email@example.com.
+You could also try this alternative source.

 UK-focused review for Britain's National Institute for Health and Clinical Excellence of what impedes or promotes the implementation of brief alcohol interventions at the level of the organisation, the staff doing the work, and the patients targeted by the programme.